pierrenoizat/tumblebit_wallet/README.md

-Rails Omniauth App
+bitcoinscri.pt
 ================

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-This application allows users to create and navigate a binary tree build from an account list uploaded to AWS S3.
+This application allows users to create and run simple bitcoin scripts using new opcodes such as CLTV and/or CSV.

 Problems?
 Issues?
 -----------